TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

            )
    ),

-The wizard is set to type “popup” which makes it so that the selected record will open in a new window.
+The wizard is set to type "popup" which makes it so that the selected record will open in a new window.
 There are no parameters to pass along like there were for the Add-wizard.